-- Privacy Safeguard 1, together with Consumer Data Rule 7.2, outlines the requirements for all Consumer Data Right (CDR) entities (accredited data recipients, data holders and designated gateways) to handle CDR data in an open and transparent way. - All CDR entities must take steps as are reasonable in the circumstances to implement practices, procedures and systems that will ensure they comply with the CDR regime, and are able to deal with related inquiries and complaints from consumers. - All CDR entities must have a clearly expressed and up-to-date policy about how they manage CDR data.
-The policy must be provided free of charge and made available in accordance with the Consumer Data Rules.
+- Privacy Safeguard 1, together with consumer data rule (CDR Rule) 7.2, outlines the requirements for all consumer data right (CDR) entities (accredited data recipients, data holders and designated gateways) to handle CDR data in an open and transparent way. - All CDR entities must take steps as are reasonable in the circumstances to implement practices, procedures and systems that will ensure they comply with the CDR regime, and are able to deal with related inquiries and complaints from consumers. - All CDR entities must have a clearly expressed and up-to-date policy about how they manage CDR data.
+The policy must be provided free of charge and made available in accordance with the CDR Rules.